 Like artists, astrologers seek to capture the essence of their subject – that unique signature style that sets one apart in the sea of humanity.

 William James (often referred to as the father of modern psychology) was greatly impressed with what he believed to be the distinction between classical and modern art.
 In ancient Greek art, he argued, lay the quintessence of all reality.
-There the artist’s idea runs through all his creation allowing it to lose any amount of detail and still smile as freely as before.
-A … Read More La Passione di Roma & the difference between modern and classical art
+There the artist’s idea runs through all his creation allowing it to lose any amount of… Continue reading La Passione di Roma & the difference between modern and classical art

 With the sun still in Gemini (ideas) and the moon moving to Taurus (desire), the tarot card for today and tomorrow is the Seven of Cups.
-On a divinatory level, the Seven of Cups represents an emotionally charged situation where we’re overwhelmed with possibilities–faced not only with the challenge of choosing but also with acting realistically and responsibly in regards to our choice.
-Unlike … Read More Today and Tomorrow are Seven of Cups Days
+On a divinatory level, the Seven of Cups represents an emotionally charged situation where we’re overwhelmed with possibilities–faced not only with the challenge of choosing but also with acting… Continue reading Today and Tomorrow are Seven of Cups Days

 Art commands special status and support from states, corporations, and the public at large.
 Art is not just a matter of profits – indeed some art is extremely unprofitable.
 Art is of enduring cultural esteem and concern.
 Yet given its importance, surprisingly there is no accepted definition of art.
-Most philosophers believe that simply being entertaining is not enough.
-Similarly defining ‘art’ in terms … Read More When is Fiction Art and Why Does it Matter?
+Most philosophers believe that simply being… Continue reading When is Fiction Art and Why Does it Matter?